Let Darren Guide You Home

 Search for Real Estate in and around Greater Northwoods

-Newly remodeled home on the Crystal Lake on Three Lakes Chain consisting of 17 Lakes over 6,000 acres to explore.
+This beautiful remodeled home on Crystal Lake part of the Three Lakes/Eagle River Chain consisting of 17 Lakes over 6,000 acres to explore.
 When you need a break from the city, there is something peaceful about lakeside living in the Northwood's with the woodsy scent.
-Home has level grade 100ft sand frontage .
-Lower level has hydronic in-floor heat.
-This lake home also comes with .86 vacant lot across the road.
-Don't miss out and sche...
+The property is private & the area quiet, perfect for your new home base or a Northwoods retreat.
+The home has level grade 100ft sand frontage ...

 WOODRIDGE LANE - Imperial Estates 3 Bedroom, 2 bathroom double wide home has open concept living, dining, kitchen, and front parlor.
 The kitchen has lots of cabinets and counter space.
 Patio doors off the parlor areas leads to the deck.
 Master suite will hold all your furniture and has two separate closets with a large a master bath.
 The second bedroom has a walk-in closet.
 The laundry room walks out to a sma...Listed by 4 STAR REALTY